RadinQue/guardian-of-the-stormcorner/README.md

 as the bot was written for use only in our private server, it is **not** designed for use in multiple servers at once. **only run this on one server per api key**. we may change this later.

-We bundled an ffmpeg.exe with the repo, up to you if you want to use a random exe from github haha, feel free to use your own one though.
+We bundled an ffmpeg.exe with the repo, up to you if you want to trust a random exe from github haha, feel free to use your own one though.

 # Bot local run guide